 Epiphone Signature Guitars and Artists

 As you can see by the artists listed above, most have their own signature guitars that they use onstage.
-There are a many more guitar players with signature instruments to their names.
-For the most part these players have stuck to their Gibsons, but some collaborated directly with Epiphone to create unique guitars.
-Other instruments were created based on legendary Gibson guitar used by the artists.
+There are many more guitar players with signature instruments to their names.
+For the most part, these players have stuck to their Gibsons, but some collaborated directly with Epiphone to create unique guitars.
+Other instruments were created based on the legendary Gibson guitar used by the artists.